PratimaGurav/quiz-a-mania/Readme.md

     -   #### Imagery
-        Background image is used to strike and catch users attentions.
+        Background image is used to strike and catch users' attentions.
+The background has been kept consistent throughout the site for enahnced user experience.

 *   ### Wireframes